 Organizations should benchmark salaries regularly, ensure pay equity, and communicate total rewards clearly.
 Benefits like healthcare, bonuses, and retirement plans add long-term value.
 Fair pay builds trust and reduces flight risk.

-8. Perks and Wellness
+8. Assure Perks and Wellness

 Wellness and perks demonstrate that a company cares about employees beyond work performance.
 They help prevent burnout and support overall well-being.